 This is our initial public offering.
 We are offering the shares of common stock described in this prospectus.
-The initial public offering price of our common stock is \$15.00 per share.
+We expect the initial public offering price of our common stock to be \$15.00 per share.
 Currently, no public market exists for our common stock.
 Our common stock has been approved for listing on the New York Stock Exchange under the symbol "CIM".
 Concurrent with this offering, we will sell to Annaly 9.8% of our outstanding shares after giving effect to the shares issued in this offering, excluding shares sold pursuant to the underwriters' exercise of their overallotment option.